IBM/db2sock-ibmi/ILE-PROC/README.md

 ## warning (by value zoned)

 Passing 'by value' zoned may not work (4s2, 12s2, etc.).
 That is, most other types 'by value' seem to work fine, but zone 'by value' has issues.
-I recoomend stay away from 'by value' zone until the problem can be understood.
+I recomend stay away from 'by value' zone until the problem can be understood.

 ## unconventional toolkit (ILE-PROC-USER)